Quantcast

 Shutterstock

 Something that can help to keep you in shape, your joints and muscles limber and toned, along with keeping your stress levels way down (more on that in just a sec too) is exercise.
 Only, when you're in the process of trying to get pregnant, it's important that you don't overdo it because that is something else that could affect the balance of your hormones.
-If you already are in a semi-rigorous workout routine, scale that back into jogging, walking, water aerobics or yoga.
-In fact, yoga is one of the best things that you can do because the breathing exercises will calm you and the positions can help to prepare your body for, not only caring a baby to term, but birthing your child too.
+If you already are in a semi-rigorous workout routine, scale that back into jogging, walking, water aerobics, or yoga.
+In fact, yoga is one of the best things that you can do because the breathing exercises will calm you and the positions can help to prepare your body for, not only carrying a baby to term but birthing your child too.

 6. Remove Stressors from Your Space